kraiz/django-crontab/README.md

   * default: '' (empty string)
   * example: '` && echo "execution of my scheduled job finished"`'

+* CRONTAB\_COMMENT
+  * used for marking the added contab-lines for removing, default value includes project name to distinguish multiple projects on the same host and user
+  * default: 'django-crontabs for <CRONTAB\_DJANGO\_PROJECT\_NAME>'

 # license
 MIT-License, see [LICENSE](/kraiz/django-crontab/blob/master/LICENSE) file.